Health Saving Account

 There are several ways to contribute money to your account:

-- State-Paid (Employer) contributions: Beginning with the FY 2016-17 benefit plan year the State of Colorado will contribute $60 per month to your HSA if you are eligible to open an Optum Bank HSA, you open an Optum Bank HSA, and you are eligible to receive the State’s monthly HSA contributions.
+- State-Paid (Employer) contributions: The State of Colorado will contribute $60 per month to your HSA if you are eligible to open an Optum Bank HSA, you open an Optum Bank HSA, and you are eligible to receive the State’s monthly HSA contributions.

 - Electronic deposits: Log on to optumbank.com and make a deposit by transferring money from another bank account.